< Author Visits & Creative SEL Workshops >

 Outcome:

-Students feel inspired, connected to storytelling, and more confident expressing themselves, leaving with a actionable takeaway
+Students feel inspired, connected to storytelling, and more confident expressing themselves, leaving with an actionable takeaway

-3. “MAIN CHARACTER ENERGY” Creative Confidence Lab (Author Visit + Creative SEL Workshop)
+2. “MAIN CHARACTER ENERGY” Creative Confidence Lab (Author Visit + SEL Workshop)

-A deeper, combined experience of an engaging author visit and interactive workshop where students build their own SEL toolkit through storytelling, creative expression, brainstorming, and actionable goals
+A deeper, combined experience of an engaging author visit and interactive workshop where students envision themselves as the hero of their own story and build their own SEL toolkit through storytelling, brainstorming, visual expression, and actionable goals.

 Includes: